pg-cy/Splunk_Setup-Configuration/README.md

 <br>

-- After finishing the setup, switch to root user and enable splunk to boot up when system restarts. <br>
+- After finishing the setup, switch to root user and enable splunk to boot up when system restarts.
+Then switch back to splunk user. <br>
 ![Alt text](Images/enable-boot-startup.png)

 > ## Troubleshooting